Buying a home

 Article 5 of 13

-It's essential that you make the most of property viewings to ensure that you're as informed as you possibly can be when it comes to making an offer: a 2015 Which? survey of 1,990 members of the public found that the longer people spent viewing a house, the more likely they were to pay below the asking price for it.
+It's essential that you make the most of a property viewing to ensure that you're as informed as you possibly can be when it comes to making an offer.
+The 2015 Which? property survey found that the longer people spent viewing a house, the more likely they were to pay below the asking price for it.

 - Having a 'mortgage decision in principle' can make you a more attractive buyer when you make an offer on a property.
-You can speak to a Which?
-Mortgage Adviser for impartial advice by calling 0808 252 7987.
+You can speak to Which?
+Mortgage Advisers for impartial advice by calling 0808 252 7987.